sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 ## Buses

-An electrical pathway betweenmultiple devices, usually categorized by their functiona.
+An electrical pathway between multiple devices, usually categorized by their function.
 They can be used internally inside the CPU to transport data to and from the CPU.

 Or they can be external, connecting to memory or I/O devices.